Wondering what in the world lap siding is? It is actually an extremely popular siding option.

 Lap siding options

-Lap siding was commonly wood siding, but nowadays the style is available in fiber cement, engineered wood, and vinyl siding.
+Lap siding was commonly wood siding, but nowadays there are more lap siding styles available including fiber cement, engineered wood, and vinyl siding.
 Lap siding can be easy to repair because you only need to remove the damaged plank (unless moisture has crept in and the siding is compromised).
 LP® Smartside® and Hardie Board® are popular lap siding providers.
-LP SmartSide’s offers engineered wood and James Hardie® offers fiber cement siding options.
+LP® lap siding offers engineered wood and James Hardie® offers fiber cement siding options.

 Here is an idea of how lap siding works within an exterior design: